About NFU Membership

-Government policies (such as NAFTA) which promote increased global trade in food and the downward ratcheting of safety standards undermine our ability to ensure safe food for Canadian consumers.
+Government policies that promote increased global trade in food and the downward ratcheting of safety standards undermine our ability to ensure safe food for Canadian consumers.

 We respect public skepticism about Genetically Modified foods, and join with consumers to demand thorough testing, regulation and inspection.

 The National Farmers Union continues to work for fair trading policies, greater domestic food self-sufficiency, high safety standards, and full regulatory accountability to the public.

 Urban and rural communities alike depend on the environment and must take joint responsibility for how it is treated.
 For example, the use of pesticides can affect water quality in both city and country.
 Continuing degradation of the soil contributes to urban air pollution.

 Progressive, environmentally-conscious farming people are troubled by these environmental problems.
 But current agriculture policy and the kind of economics it promotes make it very difficult for many of us to change our farming practices.

 Farmers need fair prices for the food we produce so that we are not forced to ‘mine our soil’ just to remain viable.

 We must have public policy which fosters farming practices that lead to long term environmental and financial sustainability.

 Society is enhanced by a balance between larger, more industrialized urban centres and stable, vibrant rural communities.
 Stemming the current rural depopulation and the dispossession of farm families (which is contributing to urban unemployment) requires renewed commitment to, and investment in, rural communities.
 The accelerating drain of wealth and people from the countryside is neither just nor sustainable.
 All Canadians need to work together on social and economic strategies to achieve a just and healthy balance between rural and urban communities.